jetstack/kube-oidc-proxy/demo/README.md

 generate a JSON configuration file for each cluster in `./manifests/[google|amazon|digitalocean]-config.json` respectively.

+If you wish to use a custom CA to sign certificates for the `kube-oidc-proxy` then this is possible by setting the environment variables `CA_CRT_FILE` and `CA_KEY_FILE` to the full file path of the CA certificate and private key respectively.
+After a terraform apply, these will be stored in the terraform state and will eventually be uploaded to Kubernetes as a Secret.
+Cert-manager will then issue the kube-oidc-proxy with a signed certificate from this CA.

 ## Configuration

 Copy `config.dist.jsonnet` to `config.jsonnet`.
 This file will hold